 What is audit risk?

+Audit risk, defined in ISA 200.13 (c), is the risk that the auditor issues an inappropriate opinion when the financial statements (FS) are materially misstated.
 The audit risk model decomposes this into two components: risk of material misstatement (RoMM) and detection risk (DR).
-Risk of material misstatement is the client's risk — how likely the financial statements are to contain a material error before the auditor does any work.
-Detection risk is the auditor's risk — the chance that the auditor's procedures will fail to catch a misstatement that exists.
+RoMM is the client's risk, covering how likely the FS are to contain a material error before the auditor does any work.
+DR is the auditor's risk, covering the chance that procedures fail to catch a misstatement that exists.

 Key Points

-- Audit risk = RoMM x DR. Risk of material misstatement further decomposes into inherent risk and control risk.
-The auditor controls only detection risk through the nature, timing, and extent of procedures.
+- Audit risk = RoMM x DR. RoMM further decomposes into inherent risk (IR) and control risk (CR).
+The auditor controls only DR, through the nature, timing, and extent of procedures.

 - Most firms target 5% audit risk.
 This means the audit is designed to provide 95% confidence that material misstatements are detected.
 The percentage itself must be supported by the risk decomposition and linked to the audit response.

 - The relationship is inverse.
-Higher assessed risk of material misstatement requires lower detection risk, which means more persuasive evidence, larger samples, and more experienced staff.
+Higher assessed RoMM requires lower DR, which drives larger samples, more persuasive evidence, and more experienced staff on the harder assertions.

 - Reassessment is required at completion.
 ISA 330.25 requires the auditor to conclude whether the assessment of risks at the assertion level remains appropriate in light of the audit evidence obtained.